yenyang/Anarchy-BepInEx/README.md

 [BepInExPack](https://thunderstore.io/c/cities-skylines-ii/p/BepInEx/BepInExPack/)

 ## Detailed Descrption
+The mod also has:
+* Optional Tool icon
+* Keyboard shortcut (Ctrl+A)
+* Optional flaming chirper
+* Option to automatically enable with bulldozer
+* Optional mouse tooltip
+* Icons for game manipulation and bypass verification for bulldozer.

 Currently it applies to these tools:
 * Object Tool (For trees this mod doesn't give features of C:S1 Tree Anarchy, instead think Cross the Line).
 * Net Tool